Billboard Christmas Holiday charts: Holiday Streaming Songs

 Billboard also began publishing their 25-position Holiday Streaming Songs chart on December 14, 2013.
 The survey runs for 5–6 weeks concurrently with the Holiday 100 each holiday season.
 The chart size increased to 50 positions in 2016.
 The survey measures the top streamed holiday radio songs, on-demand songs and videos from the leading U.S. online music services.
-Carey's "All I Want For Christmas Is You" has been #1 for 47 inconsecutive weeks on the survey.
+Carey's "All I Want For Christmas Is You" has been No. 1 for 47 inconsecutive weeks on the survey.
 Besides Carey's hit, the only other songs that have topped the Holiday Streaming Songs charts are Pentatonix's "Mary, Did You Know?" for 3 weeks, Grande's "Santa Tell Me" for 2 weeks and most recently Brenda Lee's "Rockin' Around The Christmas Tree" for 6 weeks.

 Michael Bublé has charted 15 songs on the Holiday Streaming Songs survey.
 Bing Crosby and Pentatonix tie for second most songs with 10 each.
 Carey's "All I Want For Christmas Is You", Lee's "Rockin' Around The Christmas Tree", Nat King Cole's "The Christmas Song (Merry Christmas To You)" (Holiday Streaming Songs #2), Gene Autry's "Rudolph The Red-Nosed Reindeer" (Holiday Streaming Songs #2) and 2011's "It's Beginning To Look A Lot Like Christmas" by Michael Bublé (Holiday Streaming Songs #2) have charted all 58 weeks of the Holiday Streaming Songs survey.
 Mariah Carey's chart topping success and other songs that appear on Billboard's Holiday Song surveys every year have met criticism.